0xgouda/pgwatch/docs/reference/metric_definitions.md

 ### For *YAML* based setups

 1. Edit or create a copy of the `metrics.yaml` file shipped with the installation.
-1. Add a new entry to the `metrics` array and optionally add a new metric in some existing or new *Preset*.
+2. Add a new entry to the `metrics` array and optionally add a new metric in some existing or new *Preset*.

+!!!
+Notice
+    For easier management, you can split your metrics YAML configuration into multiple files within a single folder, and then pass that folder to `pgwatch` as described [here](./cli_env.md#metrics).

 Here is the structure of a metric definition in YAML format: